 You’re going to love this

-Fun summertime treat.
+Fun anytime treat.
 If you’re having a bunch of kids over, hand them each a cup of this and they’ll be really happy about it.
 The grown-ups will love it, too.

 Walking Mexican street corn.
 Here in the Midwest, we have our walking tacos, so this is the same idea, just with Mexican street corn.
-Same concept, just makes it easier to walk around with a cup rather than a cob of corn.
+Turns out, it's easier to walk around with a cup than a cob of corn.

 Fritos.
 Traditional corn in a cup recipes don’t mention a darned thing about putting Fritos on top.
 And I can’t figure out why.
 It seemed like a pretty obvious addition to me, so here you go.
 But if for some weird reason you don’t like Fritos, then you’ll skip this part.